 Academic Standing and Progress

 To remain in good academic standing for federal and institutional aid, an Ithaca College undergraduate student must successfully complete 67% of all credit hours attempted.
-Classes in which the student earns grades of F, W, I or U are not considered to be successfully completed classes.
+Classes in which the student earns grades of F, W, I or U are not considered successfully completed.
 Transfer credits accepted by Ithaca College are included in this calculation.
-A student’s progress toward program pursuit is reviewed at the end of each spring semester.
+A student's program pursuit progress is reviewed at the end of each spring semester.

-To remain in good academic standing for federal and institutional aid, an Ithaca College undergraduate students with attempted credits between .50 and 29.50 must have earned a cumulative grade point of average of at least 1.8 by the end of his/her first year of study.
+To remain in good academic standing for federal and institutional aid, an Ithaca College undergraduate students with attempted credits between .50 and 29.50 must have earned a cumulative grade point of average of at least 1.8 by the end of their first year of study.
 A cumulative grade point average of 2.0 is required for students whose attempted credits are 30 and great.
 Ithaca College reviews cumulative grade point average at the end of the spring semester each academic year.

 SAP is calculated at the end of each semester.
 The first semester a student fails to meet the above requirements, the student will be given a warning semester.
 If a student is not meeting the above SAP standards after the warning semester, the student will be ineligible for federal and institutional financial aid until the appropriate standards are achieved.
 The student may request a one-time waiver of these eligibility requirements if they were unable to meet them due to an extenuating circumstance or personal hardship.